nuc134r/ExpertSystem/README.md

 A basic IDE for a Prolog-inspired logic programming language.
 Semester project.

-Project is unit tested.
-It would be hard to implement language logic without unit testing.

 User interface was made to look like Visual Studio's dark skin.

 ![123](https://user-images.githubusercontent.com/13202642/29819324-e75a805e-8cc8-11e7-9fa5-7bc7927dc826.gif)